thunlp/OpenMatch/docs/experiments-msmarco-doc.md

 ### BERT MaxP

-We provide our training data (qid did label): [Training-Data-FirstP](https://thunlp.oss-cn-qingdao.aliyuncs.com/OpenMatch/MSMARCO/document_ranking/bids_marco-doc_ance-maxp-10.tsv.zip).
+We provde our training data (qid did label): [Training-Data-MaxP](https://thunlp.oss-cn-qingdao.aliyuncs.com/OpenMatch/MSMARCO/document_ranking/bids_marco-doc_ance-maxp-10.tsv.zip).
 10 negative documents are randomly sampled for each training query from ANCE MaxP top-100 documents.
 Since the dev dataset is too large to evaluate every 10000 steps, we only evaluate the top-100 documents of the first 50 dev queries: *msmarco-doc_dev_maxp-50.jsonl*.

 Train.